-- globalEDGE Diagnostic Tool--CORE™ - This self-assessment tool allows you to determine your company's readiness to expand its operations internationally and ascertain its ability to export a particular product.
+- globalEDGE Diagnostic Tool--CORE™ - This automated 70-question self-assessment tool allows you to determine your company's readiness to expand its operations internationally and ascertain its ability to export a particular product.

-- Impact of exporting on overall company strategy
+- The impact of exporting on overall company strategy

 - Questions to ask before exporting